karanpratapsingh/learn-go/README.md

 I'm sure you can already see how this can be immensely useful.

-For example, we can use this to cancel any resource intensive work if it's no longer needed or has exceeded the deadline or a timeout.
+For example, we can use this to cancel any resource-intensive work if it's no longer needed or has exceeded the deadline or a timeout.

 # Next Steps